Our Definitions

 Pass When a player throws the ball to another player (not including passes down to the scrum-half in lineouts).

-Positive carry When the ball carrier wins the collision with the tackler, pushes the defender back, and falls forward, starting a ruck.
+Dominant carry When the ball carrier wins the collision with the tackler, pushes the defender back, and falls forward, starting a ruck.

-Positive tackle made When the tackler wins the collision with the ball carrier and drives them backwards.
+Dominant tackle made When the tackler wins the collision with the ball carrier and drives them backwards.

 Restart receive lost When the team fails to catch the restart.